The Ins And Outs Of Washing Fuzzy Blankets And Throws

 - Wash your blanket alone.

-- Select a short, delicate cycle along with cold water.
+- Select a short, delicate cycle with cold water.

 - Don’t use fabric softener.
-Many delicate and synthetic fibers aren’t meant to be used with fabric softeners, and it may actually make the blanket less soft over time.
+Many delicate and synthetic fibers don’t play well with fabric softeners, and they can actually make your blanket feel less soft over time.

 This method is gentle enough for most types of throw blankets.
 (And yes, that includes minky blankets too!)

-The safest way to dry a throw blanket is to just hang it out to air-dry.
+The safest way to dry a throw blanket is to hang it on a rack or line and let it air dry.
 This is the only way to guarantee that your blanket maintains its shape and stays snag-free.
 But keep in mind that it could take a LONG time for your blanket to dry completely this way!

-A speedier option is to dry it partway in your dryer.
-Use a no-heat or low-heat setting, then take the blanket out when it’s about 80% dry.
-Hang it up somewhere out of the way and allow it to dry completely.
+A speedier option is to partially dry it in the dryer on a no-heat or low-heat setting.
+Take it out when it’s about 80% dry, then hang it up somewhere out of the way and allow it to dry completely.